Warrant Edge Agent

 Create a deployment.yaml

-file with the following configuration, replacing each environment variable's value with your values
+file with the following configuration, replacing each environment variable's value with the appropriate values

 apiVersion: apps/v1